 At DDRC we have a small band of people that organise the events.
 These lovely people are listed below, however we are also looking for more help.
-There are some jobs that can be done on the day (so parents looking for something to do while their offspring competes might not be so bored!) or we also have a couple of jobs that are in prep for each event.
+There are some jobs that can be done on the day (so parents looking for something to do while their offspring competes might not be so bored!) or we also have a couple of jobs that are in preparation for each event.
 One of them is organising the rosettes and another is getting sponsorship in.
-So neither of these need any knowledge of horses or ponys.
+Neither of these need any knowledge of horses or ponies.

 If anyone can help in the morning with the parking that would also be good.
 We are getting more and more people attending the event so the car park is becoming fuller and needs some organisation.

 Doriel Watson – Chair

 Doriel is the big boss here at DDRC and is usually seen wandering all over the showground.
 She keeps a check on everyone’s safety and ensures that no one is being too silly or ruining anyone else’s fun.
 She is also the saviour of most of our judges and makes sure they are stocked up with drinks/food throughout the day.
 If you ever have any problems, concerns or questions on the day, keep an eye out for her as she is always happy to assist!